 Putnam and Bayne (1987).
-1-24 (rest of book as time allows).
+1-24 (\rest of book as time allows).

-- Weiss, Thomas (2009).
-"What Happened to the Idea of World Government," International Studies Quarterly 53(2): 253-271. - Pentilla, Risto (2003).
-The Role of the G8 in International Peace and Security (Oxford: Oxford University Press), 5-32. - Rosenau, James (1997).
-Along the Domestic-Foreign Frontier: Exploring Governance in a Turbulent World (Cambridge: Cambridge University Press).
-Introduction. - Rosenau, James (1995).
+Weiss, Thomas (2009).
+"What Happened to the Idea of World Government," International Studies Quarterly 53(2): 253-271.

+\Rosenau, James (1995).
 "Governance in the Twenty-First Century," Global Governance 1(1):13-44.

-3. Formal Institutions, Multilateralism and the United Nations (September 20)
+3. Formal Institutions, Multilateralism and the United Nations (September 23)

 How and why have formal intergovernmental institutions, multilateralism and collective security approaches to global governance emerged, notably with the League of Nations and United Nations/Bretton Woods bodies?
 Are legalized intergovernmental organizations now more prevalent, effective and just as centres of global governance?
-How much has and can the multilateral intergovernmental system established in the 1940s perform and reform in the 21st century world?
+How much has and can the multilateral intergovernmental system, established in the 1940s, perform and reform amidst the challenges of the 21st century world?